Modern slavery describes situations where offenders use coercion, threats or deception to exploit victims and undermine their freedom.

 These statements must set out the reporting entity’s actions to assess and address modern slavery risks in their global operations and supply chains.
 The Australian Government will make these statements publicly available through an online central register.

-The Modern Slavery Business Engagement Unit (the Unit) in the Home Affairs Portfolio is responsible for implementing the Act.
-The Unit’s role includes providing general advice and support to entities about compliance with the Reporting Requirement.
+The Modern Slavery Business Engagement Unit (the Unit) in the Australian Border Force (ABF) is responsible for driving effective implementation of the Act.
+The Unit’s role includes providing guidance and support to entities about compliance with the Reporting Requirement.

-You can contact the Unit by email at:
+You can contact the Unit and register for email updates by emailing